wallo-project/server/README.md

-# intercom-server
+# WALL-O Server

-This server makes the link between the arduino bluetooth receiver and the web application used for data visualization and control.
+This server is a bridge between the Arduino and web application, on one hand, it handle communication over Bluetooth using serial ports, and on the other, it uses a REST API to serve data for the web application.
+This server also store all the data in CSV files each time a run is in progress.

+## Setup

+The setup of the server can be done in several ways. and depends on the OS you are running on.

+> **The server is currently only working on Windows machines.**

+### Requirements